What is Asian Studies about?

 Bridget explored the Japanese cultural response to the Fukushima nuclear disaster as part of her Honours in Asian Studies.
 As a recipient of Australia's most prestigious scholarship, she's headed to an Ivy League university in New York City to study her Masters in Journalism.

 We are passionate about Asia and passionate about teaching.
 We think that all students should include some study of Asia in their degree to not only prepare them for the future but to also help them understand the huge changes that are occurring in our part of the world.
-You can take just one or two units or do the whole 8 units which make up the major.

 Becoming ‘Asia literate’ (learning something about Asia) will help you both understand and benefit from the growing importance of Asia by helping you extend your skills set.
 Plus, learning about Asia is interesting, challenging, and fun.